U53RW4R3/SCPA/Notebook/05 - Command and Control/Sliver/Core Commands/04 - Generate Beacons.md

 #### 4.3.2.3 - HTTP

+> [!NOTE] Prepend Size
-Note: `-P` or `--prepend-size` treats the first four bytes as instructions that your shellcode loader may not took this into account.
-It uses `msfvenom` to generate shellcode for you if it's installed on your system.
+> `-P` or `--prepend-size` treats the first four bytes as instructions that your shellcode loader may not took this into account.
+It uses `msfvenom` to generate shellcode if it's installed on your system.

 ```
 sliver > https -L <IP> -l 4488